Kim Gehrig: The Best Men Can Be (Gillette)

 Gehrig again rose to prominence in 2019 for 'The Best Men Can Be' advertising video by razor company Gillette, which challenges its earlier tagline of "The Best a Man Can Get" and the effects of toxic masculinity.
 The advert was praised by some for its message against the traditional concepts of how men should be, and how this impacts mental health as well as women.
 However, the advert was criticised by others for its negative portrayal of men.
 Multiple commentators, such as Piers Morgan, were incensed by the campaign and vowed to boycott the company.
-Marketing Week saw the backlash towards the ad as backfiring on Gillete following declining sales metrics for the brand.
+Marketing Week saw the backlash towards the ad as backfiring on Gillette following declining sales metrics for the brand that led to a $8bn writedown on the carrying value of Gillette’s goodwill.
 Gehrig responded to some of the criticism by saying: "The project had actually been conceived, written and edited by men.
 But because I'm a female director, it fitted neatly into a troll's narrative."